-Signal/high-level ask Reduce the carbon intensity of building operations, minimize embodied emissions, and increase the rate of building retrofits to 3.5 percent by 2040, aiming for all new and existing assets to be net zero across their life cycles by 2050, 100 by: High-impact opportunities/ solutions Electrifying energy end-use in buildings and improving energy efficiency.
-101 Adopting green procurement policies or revising construction codes to require the purchase of low-carbon construction materials (e.g., low-carbon cement).
-Utilizing innovative finance models that reduce up-front costs.
-Strengthening insulation and energy efficiency standards in building/construction codes (for new buildings and renovation).
-Install programs for subsidizing upfront investment costs.
+Signal/high-level ask Reduce the carbon intensity of building operations, minimize embodied emissions, and increase the rate of building retrofits to 3.5 percent by 2040, aiming for all new and existing assets to be net zero across their life cycles by 2050, by: High-impact opportunities/ solutions electrifying energy end-use in buildings and improving energy efficiency adopting green procurement policies or revising construction codes to require the purchase of low-carbon construction materials (e.g., low-carbon cement) utilizing innovative finance models that reduce up-front costs strengthening insulation and energy efficiency standards in building/construction codes (for new buildings and renovation) install programs for subsidizing upfront investment costs.

-• The global mitigation potential of existing solutions in the buildings sector is substantial-at least 8.2 GtCO2eq, or 61 percent, of global building emissions by 2050 compared to their baseline-with the largest potential available in developing countries.
-102 In 2019, the sector was responsible for 16 percent of total greenhouse gas emissions.
-103
+The global mitigation potential of existing solutions in the buildings sector is substantial-at least 8.2 gigatons of equivalent carbon dioxide, or 61 percent, of global building emissions by 2050 compared to their baseline-with the largest potential available in developing countries.
+In 2019, the sector was responsible for 16 percent of total greenhouse gas emissions.